gabimoncha/react-native-template/README.md

 Handle all the aspects of push notifications for your app, including remote and local notifications, interactive notifications, silent notifications, and more.

+### react-native-keychain

+Save and use credentials from phone's Keychain/Keystore

 ### react-native-permissions

 A unified permissions API for React Native on iOS and Android.
 For iOS you have to the `Podfile` with permissions pod and update `Info.plist` with wanted permissions descriptions.
 For Android add wanted permissions in `AndroidManifest.xml`